 Adelaide Zero Project is reviewing the format and purpose of this mechanism in line with the Project's evolving needs.
+COVID-19 restrictions have delayed this review.

 Monitoring and Evaluation

 Progress towards Functional Zero is tracked using data from the By-Name List and key metrics.
 Methodology from Community Solutions and the Institute of Global Homelessness has informed the way outcomes are monitored.